MizaGBF/GBFAL/readme.md

 - `-lookupfix`: Open a CLI to manually add lookup data to elements without any.
 Last resort option.
 - `-relation`: Check for new relationships between elements.
 - `-relinput`: Open a CLI to create relationships between elements.
 Last resort option.
+- `-scenenpc`: Update scene datas for NPCs.
+Very time consuming.
+- `-scenechara`: Update scene datas for characters.
+Very time consuming.
+- `-sceneskin`: Update scene datas for outfits.
+Very time consuming.
-- `-scene`: Update scene datas for characters, outfits and NPCs.
+- `-scenefull`: Update scene datas for characters, outfits and NPCs.
 Very time consuming.
 - `-scenesort`: Sort scene datas for every elements.
 It's called automatically in most cases but this is a way to trigger it manually.
 - `-thumb`: Check thumbnail data for NPCs.
 - `-sound`: Update sound datas for characters, outfits and NPCs.
 Very time consuming.